-A well-executed estate plan enables you to manage your assets for tax efficiency and wealth retention.
-Plus, it gives you the satisfaction of knowing that your financial affairs are in order and organized for the benefit of your heirs.
+A well-executed estate plan enables you to manage your assets for tax efficiency and wealth retention while providing the satisfaction of knowing that your financial affairs are in order for the benefit of your heirs.

-Think about everything you own—your home, your possessions, your assets, etc. Your retirement plan should include a detailed plan for what will happen to your estate when you pass on.
-Wills and trusts allow you to specify how you would like your property distributed.
+An estate encompasses everything you own—your home, your possessions, your assets, etc. In addition to a retirement plan, you should construct a detailed procedure on what will happen to your estate when you pass on through wills, trusts, and other legal documents.

-Wills and trusts allow you to spell out how you would like your estate handled and your property distributed.
-At Craig James Financial Services, we do not create wills and trusts, but as a comprehensive wealth management firm we believe that it is necessary to review all aspects of your financial life.
-We work with a team of professionals to make sure your entire financial house is in order so you and your loved ones are protected.
+While Craig James Financial Services is not a law firm and thus cannot create legal wills and trusts, as a comprehensive wealth management firm we believe that it is necessary to review all aspects of your financial profile and offer financial advice regarding your estate.
+We work with a team of professionals to make sure your entire financial plan is in order so you and your loved ones are protected.

-Your Estate Plan should also incorporate these strategic elements:
+Your estate plan should incorporate these strategic elements:

-- Power of Appointment: Power of Appointment gives someone the authority to dispose of certain property under the will.
+- Power of Appointment: Gives someone the authority to dispose of certain property under the will.

-- Advance Directives: Advance Directives direct your medical and end-of-life care if you become incapacitated.
+- Advance Directives: Directs your medical and end-of-life care if you become incapacitated.

-- Living Will: This document outlines specific instructions for your medical treatment if you cannot make those decisions yourself.
-A Living Will is often used along with a Medical Power of Attorney or Health Care Proxy to designate someone to make health care decisions on your behalf.
+- Living Will: Outlines specific instructions for your medical treatment if you cannot make those decisions yourself.
+A living will is often used along with a Medical Power of Attorney or Health Care Proxy to designate someone to make health care decisions on your behalf.

 - Power of Attorney (Financial Power of Attorney): This document designates a person who will make financial decisions and other legal acts on your behalf if you are unable to do so while you are still alive.
 Your agent may access bank accounts, manage real estate or other assets, file income tax returns or apply for benefits on your behalf.

-- Other Estate Planning strategies may include funeral plans, designated personal property, beneficiary designations, etc.
+- Other: Funeral plans, designated personal property, beneficiary designations, etc.

-Talk to Craig James Financial Services, LLC about an estate plan that will minimize taxes, maximize wealth retention, and give you the satisfaction of knowing that your financial affairs are in order for the benefit of your heirs.
-For a complimentary consultation and additional information about estate planning, call: 631.393.2888 or Toll Free: 877.876.2707
+Talk to Craig James Financial Services, LLC about a comprehensive estate plan that will minimize taxes and maximize wealth retention.
+For a complimentary consultation and additional information about estate planning, call: 631.393.2888.

 *Neither United Planners nor its representatives offer tax or legal advice.